-Please note there is very limited parking close to the student accommodation sites, especially at Orwell Terrace.
-Please research travel and parking prior to arrival.
+Please note there is very limited parking close to the student accommodation sites, so please research travel and parking prior to arrival.
+We ask that you be considerate of our neighbours and do not park in residents' spaces or on pavements.
 Edinburgh Napier University will not take any responsibility for parking fines during key collection.

 What happens when I arrive?